 • 0-degree rise

-• 35 mm and 50mm in length with 35mm diameter
+• 35 mm, 42 mm, and 50 mm lengths with 35mm clamp diameter

 The One Up EDC stem offers a “next level” stem with its multi-purpose stem.
 It comes with a hidden wedge system that can contain the EDC tools inside the fork steerer.
 You get to carry your multi-tools without worrying about where to place them on your bike.
 This design is perfect if you’re someone who likes to be prepared on every ride without sacrificing style or performance.